Chapter 4. Configuring kdesrc-build

 Overview of kdesrc-build configuration

-To use the script, you must have a file in your home directory called .kdesrc-buildrc, which describes the modules you would like to download and build.
+To use the script, you must have a file in your home directory called .kdesrc-buildrc, which describes the modules you would like to download and build, and any options or configuration parameters to use for these modules.

 Layout of the configuration file